 **No data available for U. malahelo, U. fotsivava, or U. kelirambo, although I imagine they would do well in a 12x12x18 or 18x18x24, depending on size and activity level.**

 Horizontal-style terrariums are recommended for members of the Ebenaui group, as their natural habitat is actually shrubs and they spend their lives closer to the ground (thus why they have evolved to look like dead leaves).
-We recommend a front-opening 18″ x 18″ x 18″ (45 x 45 x 45 cm) as the minimum for one member of this group.
+We recommend a front-opening 18″ x 18″ x 18″ (45 x 45 x 45 cm) as the minimum for one individual from this group.